-Carmen and her gypsy friends Frasquita and Mercedes are singing and dancing.
+Carmen and her gypsy friends Frasquita and Mercedes are singing and dancing along with and Morales.
 Outside, the crowd sings the praises of Escamillo, the toreador, winner of the bullfight in Granada, and of the glories of bullfighting.
 Carmen mesmerizes Escamillo, who tries to talk to her, but she is only thinking about Don José.
 He has been jailed, after letting Carmen escape, and now is about to be released.
 As the toreador departs, the smugglers El Dancairo and El Remendado join Carmen and the others.
 They need them to divert the attention of the coast guards.
 The smugglers want to leave with the girls, but Carmen wants to wait for Don José.
 The smugglers suggest that Carmen will encourage Don José to join them.
 As Don José arrives, Carmen dances for him and persuades him to join the gypsies.
 When Zuniga appears, the two men fight and the smugglers rush back in to separate them.
 Eventually Don José agrees to join the smugglers.

 Several months later in the Mountains

 Don José is depressed as Carmen has left him for Escamillo, and he regrets having sacrificed everything for her.
 When he tells her that his mother lives in a nearby village, she mocks him that he ought to return to his mother, and he reacts by threatening to kill her.
 The smugglers go away, leaving Don José to guard the merchandise.
 Micaela appears, looking for Don José, exactly as Escamillo arrives to meet Carmen.
 He introduces himself to Don José, and tells him he came to find Carmen, with whom he is in love.
 Don José challenges Escamillo to a knife-fight, and the smugglers return and separate them.
 Escamillo invites the smugglers to his next bullfight.
-The smugglers are about to leave as Remendado discovers Micaela hiding.
-She tells Don José that his mother has sent her to plead with him to come home with her.
+The smugglers are about to leave Remendado discovers Micaela hiding.
+She tells Don José that his mother has sent her to plead him to come home with her.
 Carmen tells him to leave but he swears he would not let her go off with her new lover.
 Micaela, however, in a last desperate effort to persuade him, tells José that his mother is dying and longs to see him.
 He decides to leave with Micaela, threatening Carmen that they will meet again.